 Operating results-Revenues and Expenses

 The Company continued its tight cost management at the Springer facility.
-The Company has continued to fulfill its commitments in respect of the Nyngan Joint Venture with Jervois Mining Limited, with most of the development expenditure in the quarter on this project.
+The Company belives that it has fulfilled its commitments in respect of the Nyngan Joint Venture with Jervois Mining Limited.

 Summary of quarterly results